CityOfNewYork/ACCESS-NYC-PATTERNS/src/utilities/color-combinations.md

 Each state of interaction, including default, hover, and focus states, conform to the WCAG AA standard at a base level.

+Below are swatches with examples of the approved color combinations.
+Please note, WCAG AA compliance correlates with the base text size.
+The examples below may not be fully compliant.